nmurilo/BeholderWifi/README.md

         -d      debug
         -dd     verbose

-Regular expression option works without limitations, please spend a time to learn about regex, to explore all potential of this.
+Regular expression option works without limitations.
+Please spend a time to learn about regex to explore all potential of it.

 Example:
 beholder -r ".*[1i]nf[0o]s[3e]c.*"